tstillwell/neows-wrapper/README.md

 *orbital_data*

-Keplerian elements used to calculate and describe the orbit of the object
+Keplerian elements used to calculate and describe the orbit of the object.
+Orbital data is not retrieved when performing 'feed' lookups.

 *close_approach_data*